 Reasons for Procedure

-An enterostomy may also be needed when food can no longer enter the mouth or stomach normally.
-In this case, a feeding tube will be placed to help food enter the intestines.
+It may also be needed when food can no longer enter the mouth or stomach normally.
+A feeding tube is inserted in the opening to provide nutrients.

 - Blood clots

-- Skin irritation around the stoma from leaking digestive fluids
+- Infection or skin irritation around the stoma

 What to Expect